Emergency Escape

 HIV-Post Exposure Prophylaxis

-Ayrshire and Arran’s sexual health services are continuing to provide PEP for sexual exposure to HIV.
-Please call us on 01294 323226.
-We will ask you some questions to find out if PEP is suitable for you and arrange an appointment if required.
+You can access PEP by phoning Ayrshire and Arran’s sexual health services on 01294 323226.
+A nurse will ask you some questions to find out if PEP is suitable for you and will give you an appointment if required.

 If the sexual health department is closed please attend the Accident and Emergency department at